mmarchetti90/scRNA-Seq-analysis/integrated_analysis/README.md

 					List of labels of datasets to plot
 					Default = []

-	clusters
+	branches
-					List of clusters to plot
+					List of branches to plot
 					Default = []

 	pseudotime